luisfelipewb/luisfelipewb/README.md

 ### Hi there 👋

+Here you can find repositories related to:
+- 🎓 Some projects related to my ongoing Ph.D.
+- 🤖 Online courses on robotics (Sensor Fusion and Robotics Nannodegree from Udacity).
+- 🤫 Projects from Georgia Tech classes (Those are private.
+Sorry).
+- 💻 Some other random and fun repositories.

 <!--
 **luisfelipewb/luisfelipewb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.